leiarenee/tg-live/README.md

 ## How It Works? ##

-Root folder for the dynamic cloud infrastructures is `infrastructure/dynamic`. [terragrunt.hcl](infrastructure/dynamic/terragrunt.hcl) under this folder is used as a parent template file to be included in each configuration where every sub folder which includes a `terragrunt.hcl` file is a source for a separate infrastructure.
+Root folder for all of the infrastructures is `infrastructure`. [terragrunt.hcl](infrastructure/terragrunt.hcl) under this folder is used as a parent template file to be included in each configuration where every sub folder which includes a `terragrunt.hcl` file is a source for a separate infrastructure.